The Vision

 Risks to the community and to program participants will be mitigated by the 24/7 (three shifts) presence of three experienced supervisory staff.

-How will the board school operate?
+How will the boarding school operate?

 The boarding school will provide a culturally and demographically-specific educational curriculum for African American youth, ages 15-18, who are current residents of New Hanover County.
 Plans for the school are conceptual at this point.
 Work that LINC has done in the past, along with collaborations with organizations also working in youth education and empowerment, and crime reduction, have informed the planning.